 COMPREHENSIVE ORAL EXAMS IN CARY, NC

-Your oral health is our top priority!
+Your oral health is our top priority.
 Oral exams include more than just your teeth, but your gums, tongue, lips, throat, and jaw as well.
 At our family dentistry in Cary, a comprehensive oral exam is an extensive evaluation that gives both you and your dentist important information about your teeth and gums.
-At our office, this evaluation is more thorough than a routine cleaning.
+This evaluation is more thorough than a routine cleaning.

 What is included in a comprehensive oral exam?